Table of Contents

 Q: How do I know if I have an eligible fingerprint reader?

-A: Typically, this will be a built into your laptop just below the keyboard.
+Traditionally, this will be a built into your laptop just below the keyboard.

 Q: How do I know if I have an eligible Webcam for Facial Recognition?